Abercorn School

-Abercorn School is a member of ISA, the Independent Schools Association, and also IAPS, the Independent Association of Preparatory Schools.
+Abercorn School was a member of ISA, the Independent Schools Association, and also IAPS, the Independent Association of Preparatory Schools.

-Around a third of students at Abercorn are international, a significant number of which are from North America.

 Background

 Abercorn was founded in 1987 by Andrea Greystoke, who early in her teaching days was the first female teacher at St. Paul’s Boys’ School, and then similarly at King’s College School, London.

 Abercorn started as a pre-prep on Abercorn Place, London, accepting students aged 2–8 years old.
 To accept older students and provide further facilities, Abercorn expanded throughout the years.
-In 2002, due to increased demand, the school’s Marylebone Road premises opened, which was originally the home of the Old Grammar School.
+In 2002, due to increased demand, the school’s Marylebone Road premises opened, which was originally the home of the Philological School – also known as the Old Grammar School – and then of St Marylebone Grammar School.
 In 2014, the school expanded further and opened its Portland Place premises which is home to those aged 9–13.
-Most recently, a new Paddington Street premises has been acquired for future use as a Senior School.
+Most recently, new premises on Paddington have been acquired for the Senior School.
+Currently, the Lower School houses pupils in Nursery to Year 2, with the Senior School accommodating pupils from Year 3 and above.

 The Paddington Street premises is a beautifully converted former church which was formerly home to renowned Pineapple Dance Studios.
 The building was also previously used by Regent's University London.
 There is ample space for dedicated classrooms, a purposeful built theatre, and access to outdoor space at nearby Paddington Gardens.

-Education and Extracurricular Activities
+Education and extracurricular activities

-Abercorn School provides expert teaching in a range of specialist subjects.
-Yoga, Music and French are taught by dedicated subject teachers from the age of 2, weekly swimming from age 3, and all students also learn the clarinet from age 8.
-The school also offers a variety of extra-curricular activities for all age groups, including Gymnastics, Taekwondo, Sports, Drama and Art for the youngest students.
-For the older students, extra-curricular activities include Athletics, Football, Netball, Art, Computer Coding and Choir.
+Abercorn School provided expert teaching in a range of specialist subjects.
+Yoga, Music and French were taught by dedicated subject teachers from the age of 2, weekly swimming from age 3, and all students also learned the clarinet from age 8.
+The school also offered a variety of extra-curricular activities for all age groups, including Gymnastics, Taekwondo, Sports, Drama and Art for the youngest students.
+For the older students, extra-curricular activities included Athletics, Football, Netball, Art, Computer Coding and Choir.

-Abercorn School places a great importance on pastoral care and the development of children's individual, personal, social and emotional skills.
+Abercorn School placed great importance on pastoral care and the development of children's individual, personal, social and emotional skills.

 The British International School of New York

-Andrea Greystoke, Founder of Abercorn School, also set up a sister school in the US, the British International School of New York, which opened in 2006.
+Andrea Greystoke, founder of Abercorn School, also set up a sister school in the US, the British International School of New York, which opened in 2006.